clp-research/slurk/docs/slurk_tools.rst

 Tools
 =========================================

 Currently there are two scripts in the `tools` directory: `start_server_and_bot.py` can be used to automatically start Slurk in combination with any number of bots provided as arguments. `start_clients.py` establishes client connections to the server using web browsers and client names specified in the config file.

 The purpose of both scripts is to speed up the process of setting up new Slurk sessions, e.g. during the development of bots or plugins.
+In addition, they automatically handle basic configuration tasks for Slurk.
+This makes them a convenient starting point for new users.

 The usage of both scripts is discribed below.